 Here too, the law restricts the option to break the lease in cases where there has been no violation of the contract.
 The contract cannot include a clause enabling only the landlords to break the lease.
-Both parties’ right to break the lease must be set out, or alternatively only the tenants’ right.
+Both parties’ right to break the lease must be explicitly set out in the contract beforehand, or alternatively only the tenants’ right.
 The right to break the lease is subject to a minimum of 90 days’ notice by the landlords and 60 days by the tenants.
 For detailed information on the options for breaking a rental contract, see this article on our site.

 Contact an attorney specializing in contract and real estate law

 In this article we have explained the Fair Rental Law and its provisions.
 Non-compliance with this law may lead to legal sanctions and even form the basis for a lawsuit over contract violation.
 Therefore, it is important to avoid unilateral actions and obtain legal advice as needed.
 If you have any questions or need assistance on this issue, contact us and an attorney from our office will be happy to be at your service.
-The law offices of Cohen, Decker, Pex, Brosh specialize in contract and real estate law, and provide their clients with comprehensive, professional legal solutions, with no cutting corners, in any issue regarding rental contracts.
+Our law offices specialize in contract and real estate law, and provide their clients with comprehensive, professional legal solutions, with no cutting corners, in any issue regarding rental contracts.